Breaking Down The Avalanches Since I Left You: A Track-by-Track Guide

 Key Samples:

-- “Patterns in Sound” by Enoch Light (1966): Sampled “Theme from the Sand Pebbles” from 0:49 to 0:59, adding orchestral elements.
+- “Patterns in Sound” by Enoch Light (1966): Sampled “Theme from the Sand Pebbles” from 0:49 to 0:59 — a brief orchestral flourish that adds a cinematic quality.

 Track 15: “Since I Left You (Reprise)”